kchu25/kchu25.github.io/blog/dist_rep.md

 In (b) the distributed representation, we represent different concepts in the model using various combinations of parameters.

-It makes a huge difference in practice when deciding which representation to use for modeling tasks.
+It makes a big difference in practice when deciding which representation to use for modeling tasks.
 The number of concepts one could represent in a local representation is linear in the number of parameters.
-The number of concepts one could describe in a distributed representation is roughly exponential in the number of parameters (See this [tutorial](https://www.youtube.com/watch?v=-SY4-GkDM8g) at the 26:53 mark by Ruslan Salakhutdinov).
-Thus, a distributed representation model can use fewer parameters to describe much more complicated concepts.
+The number of concepts one could describe in a distributed representation is roughly exponential in the number of parameters (See [this](https://www.youtube.com/watch?v=-SY4-GkDM8g) at the 26:53 mark by Ruslan Salakhutdinov).
+So a distributed representation model can use fewer parameters to describe much more complicated concepts.